NOX-System/NOX/README.md

 # NỌX

-**Global decentralized communication system** focused on privacy, minimal data, and resistance to tracking.
+**A global decentralized communication system** focused on privacy, minimal data, and resistance to tracking.

 ## Core Principles
 - **No user identification**